mmu-webdesign/Level4-web-term-1/HTML/html02/11-forms-more.md

 # More `<html>` forms

+> This chapter provides more information including the important accessibility features of the `label` attribute `<fieldset>` and `<legend>` elements.
+You don't need to code any of this, just read though to get some understanding.

 ## The `<fieldset>` and `<legend>` elements

 The `<fieldset>` element is a convenient way to create groups of widgets that share the same purpose, for styling and semantic purposes.
 You can label a `<fieldset>` by including a `<legend>` element just below the opening `<fieldset>` tag.
 The text content of the `<legend>` formally describes the purpose of the `<fieldset>` it is included inside.